 A plaque displayed in the main entrance hallway states that Lt Albritton was a native of Fayetteville, NC and attended the Fort Bragg Schools.
 While serving as an Infantry officer in the Republic of Vietnam, he was mortally wounded.
 Lt.
 Albritton was awarded the Silver Star posthumously for gallantry in action against a hostile force.
 One of the many, one of our own, Lt Albritton served our nation proudly in Vietnam.

-A community that equips all students to be life long learners who think, achieve, and care about the world.
+A community that equips all students to be lifelong learners who think critically, aspire to excellence, and are responsible global citizens.